 This outdated system of brotherhood still has its teeth sunk within our reality today.

 REMEMBER: No one is forcing all women to work or all men to look after the snotty children.
 However wherever there is opportunity, there should be a fair go, for everyone who wants a go.

 3 — On a criminal level, the patriarchy helps disguise, protect and even encourage violent behaviour.

 The women’s movement understands that #notallmen are predators.

 However, the outline of a ‘man’s man’ sure does make a cosy home for straight up power-yielding, violent, abusive and predatory behaviour to hide.

 Because of the accumulation of power in the boys club, it is difficult to hold predators to account, both in a courtroom and around a bar table.
 Their behaviour is still largely normalised.
 Warning signs go without notice, masked by machismo.
 Similar behaviour is fuelled by crowd mentality and lack of accountability.

-While all this pathetic bolstering of toxic masculine bullshit goes on, women’s lives become more at risk day by day.
-(Yes, if politicians can say dick and pussy, I can say bullshit).
+While all the bolstering of toxic masculine stereotyping goes on, women’s lives become more at risk day by day.

 20% of Australian women have experienced sexual violence.